Kornstadfjorden

-Kornstadfjorden or Kornstadfjord is a fjord that runs between Averøy Municipality and Hustadvika Municipality in Møre og Romsdal county, Norway.
+Kornstadfjorden is a fjord that runs between Averøy Municipality and Hustadvika Municipality in Møre og Romsdal county, Norway.
 The 9 km long fjord runs between the Romsdal peninsula and the island of Averøya.
 The villages of Visnes and Eide lie on the west side of the fjord and the village of Kornstad is located on the east side of the fjord.